esl/MongooseIM/doc/modules/mod_event_pusher_push.md

 ```

 * `publish_notification/5` - does the actual push.
-  By default it pushes to the registered pubsub nodes (or executes internal hook in case of a publish to a virtual domain).
+  By default it pushes to the registered pubsub nodes (or executes the internal hook in case of a publish to a virtual domain).

 ```
 -spec publish_notification(Acc :: mongooseim_acc:t(), From :: jid:jid(),